Roberto Arango

-Roberto Arango-Vinent is a Cuban American politician who served in the Senate of Puerto Rico from January 2005 until August 2011 representing the San Juan district for the New Progressive Party of Puerto Rico (NPP), which is a conservative group derived from the Republican Statehood Party.
+Roberto Arango-Vinent is an American politician who served in the Senate of Puerto Rico from January 2005 until August 2011 representing the San Juan district for the New Progressive Party of Puerto Rico (NPP), which is a conservative group derived from the Republican Statehood Party.

-During his tenure Arango voted for anti-gay legislation several times.
+During his tenure, Arango voted for anti-gay legislation several times.
 He resigned his senate seat and withdrew from politics in 2011 after a series of nude photos from the gay match application Grindr were made public, and stated that he had come to realise that he was gay.
-In 2014 he ran, unsuccessfully, for election again.
+In 2014, he ran, unsuccessfully, for election again.

 Early years and career

 Arango was born in the city of Miami in the United States.
 Both of his parents were Cuban.

 Arango studied at Colegio San Ignacio in San Juan.
 He then graduated from Louisiana State University (LSU) receiving a Bachelor's degree in Marketing and Technology.
 After that, he worked as a food importer and wholesaler.

 After graduating, Arango worked for Procter & Gamble in several managerial positions.

 In 1989 Arango founded his own food distribution company, Intercontinental Food Distributors.
 In 2003 he was named Young Entrepreneur of the year by the Business Men and Women International Alliance (AIHME).